Marvin1912/marvinpedia/README.md

 ## 🎯 Purpose

-Marvinpedia is your personal digital brain for technical knowledge.
-Whether you're a developer, engineer, or technical professional, this system provides a centralized, organized space to:
+Marvinpedia is a personal digital brain for technical knowledge.
+Whether as a developer, engineer, or technical professional, this system provides a centralized, organized space to:

-- **Store** technical notes and insights from your learning journey
+- **Store** technical notes and insights from a learning journey
 - **Organize** knowledge by technology domains and topics
 - **Access** quick reference materials and code examples
 - **Maintain** a personal library of solutions and best practices